moj-analytical-services/user-guidance/source/documentation/data-docs/amazon-s3.md

 If you request that a webapp data source is created when setting up a new app, the app will automatically be given read-only access.
 You will also be given admin access to the bucket and can provide access to other users you need to collaborate with.

-The Data Engineering team also manage some buckets that are not shown in the control panel and that are not available to standard users.
+The Data Engineering team also manage some buckets that are not shown in the Control Panel and that are not available to standard users.
 These buckets are used to store incoming raw data, which may be processed or fed into curated data pipelines.
 For more information, contact the Data Engineering team on the [#ask-data-engineering](https://app.slack.com/client/T1PU1AP6D/C8X3PP1TN) Slack channel.

 You can view the data sources you have access to in the Control Panel **Warehouse data** tab.

 ### Create a new warehouse data source

-You can only create new warehouse data sources in the Analytical Platform control panel.
+You can only create new warehouse data sources in the Analytical Platform Control Panel.
 You cannot create new buckets directly in the Amazon S3 console.

 To create a new warehouse data source:

-1. Go to the Analytical Platform [control panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/.
+1. Go to the Analytical Platform [Control Panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/.
 2. Select the **Warehouse data** tab.
 3. Select **Create new warehouse data source**.
 4. Enter a name for the warehouse data source -- this must be prefixed with 'alpha-'.